Swissbite/elm-minesweeper/README.md

 - [Types.elm](./src/Types.elm): All types and type aliases. ***No*** functions, no helpers, no transformers.
 - [Styles.elm](./src/Styles.elm): Make styles reusable.
 Define colors, icons, predefined elements (like the toogle element).
 But does not hold any model related code.
 Styles is has zero dependencies to [Types.elm](./src/Types.elm)
 - [Main.elm](./src/Main.elm): The main startup application.
 Responsible for initialize the application.
 Coordinates update subscription and view between the different elements.
-- [Game/Game.elm](./src/Game/Game.elm): By updating this readme, the only view.
-Has its own Msg, GameMsg.
+- [Game/Game.elm](./src/Game/Game.elm):Has its own msg type, GameMsg.
 Responsible for the complite minesweeper game flow.
 Extracted into own module to be able to add additional views like an About view or other stuff.
+- [Game/History.elm](./src/Game/History.elm): The game history of lost / won games.
+Sortable.

 ## License
 See [LICENSE](LICENSE)